You’re Wildcat ready.

 You can access book requirements for each class from your schedule on SIS.
 Tools, uniforms, equipment, and special supplies (if needed) are listed on your major's web page.
 Books, tools, supplies, and uniforms are available for purchase at The College Store.

-Welcome Weekend takes place the weekend before the start of classes.
+Welcome Week takes place a week before the start of classes.
 It is your official welcome to Penn College.

 You will have the opportunity to: